5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 kubectl create -f pod-gpu.yaml
 ```

-Wait for it to enter `Completed` state and verify logs
+Wait for it to enter `Completed` state and verify its logs

 ```
 kubectl logs cuda-vector-add